 A stagnant revenue stream and increase in operating costs actually prohibits the necessary planning to adequately finance the solid waste function going forward.
-Of particular concern is the lack of capital reserves to address our aging fleet/trucks (13, 11, 9 years old).
+Of particular concern is the lack of capital reserves to address our aging fleet/trucks of 9, 11 and 13 years old.